 Unlike many other multi-state flea markets and yard sales that span a highway from one end to another, the Kan-Okla 100 Mile Highway Sale route is a big loop.
 In this case, completing the route brings you back to your starting spot, which in the realm of highway garage sales, it is more gas and time friendly.

 The circular route starts in southeast Kansas and runs along Highways 75, 169, 166 and 10th Street.
 In northeast Oklahoma, the route follows Highways 75, 169, and 60.

-You may also see pick-up locations for printed address lists available in some cities, and while browsing these websites and passing through participating communities, be sure to watch for group sales on the highway.
+You may also see pick-up locations for printed address lists available in some cities and while browsing these websites and passing through participating communities, be sure to watch for group sales on the highway.

-Lots of flea market and antiques vendors set up tents and tables along the route, but expect for the prices to be higher than at the real yard sales and the merchandise to be of a higher quality as well.
+Lots of flea market and antique vendors set up tents and tables along the route but expect the prices to be higher than at the real yard sales and the merchandise to be of a higher quality as well.